davidpeach/composer-manuscript/README.md

 - packages
 - playgrounds

-*./packages* is where you place any packages that you are building.
+**./packages** is where you place any packages that you are building.

-*./playgrounds* is where any known frameworks can be installed for you and have your package in development installed into.
+**./playgrounds** is where any known frameworks can be installed for you and have your package in development installed into.
 So for example, you could be developing a laravel package and want a local laravel installation to manually test things in.
-With the `manuscript play` command, you can tell Manuscript to download Laravel and use the repository symlink functionality to install your package into that Laravel installation.
+With the `manuscript play` command, you can tell Manuscript to download a copy of Laravel and use the repository symlink functionality to install your package into that Laravel installation for testing.

 ## How to contribute